NetKnightsClub/Linux-Defender/docs/installation.md

 This tool will help you scan files for potential malware using signatures.
 Let's get you set up with all the necessary dependencies and steps to run it.

-# Step 1: Install Dependencies
+# Step 1: Install Dependencies (IF the auto installer doesn't work.)

 Depending on your Linux distribution, use one of the following commands to install the required dependency (libcurl):